 "It's a question of adjusting what we're currently doing to a better way of policing," Briley says.

-The Mayor's office says they’ve paid the Policing Project $175,000 for its initial work, and the rest will be paid for with donations.
+The Mayor's office says they have a contract to pay the Policing Project $175,000 for its initial work, and any subsequent work will be paid for with donations.